 Most local running stores also have group runs, fun runs, and activities to bring the running community together.
 Running can be as social or solitary as you want.
 Half of run specialty is customer service, and it doesn’t just stop when you have a running shoe that fits.

 In summary, a running specialty store is a great resource well past shoes.
+First, to get the most when shopping at a run specialty store you must trust the employees.
 You can find out information about gear, training and local events if you have any questions feel free to ask.